jellyfin/jellyfin-sdk-kotlin/README.md

 ---

 The Jellyfin Kotlin API Client is a library implementing the Jellyfin API to easily access servers.
-It is currently available for the JVM and Android targets.
+It is currently available for the JVM and Android platforms.

 ## Setup